yatatsu/AutoBundle/README.md

 Both Fragment and Intent are able to pass value by storing Bundle.

 There is a good pattern, known as "createIntent" or "newInstance".
-Static method in called class (e.x.
-Fragment, Activity) promised the expected data will be passed.
+Static method in called class (e.g. Fragment, Activity) promised the expected data will be passed.
 AutBundle provide this pattern as builder method instead of "createIntent".

 ## Download